Gristydesigns/elegance-salon/README.md

 - Informative yet not overpowering them with information.
 - Constantly guiding them to seek a personal touch.

-###Client Stories:
+### Client Stories:

-*  The main users are aged 18 and upwards however, their main client group is aged 40 plus.
+*  The main users are aged 18 and upwards however, their main client group is aged 40 plus, statistically this age group is more likely to view on desktop/ipad.
 *  Gaining a sense of trust with the owner and stylists.
 *  To gain either a way to independently book appointments or to call through to the salon.
 *  For the salon to build on their reputation, by having a website that offers more.